 I can’t emphasize this enough.
+In fact, I wrote this post about the 5 lamps everyone needs in their home.
 Rarely without a designer’s intervention do people have enough mood lighting in their rooms (as I mentioned above).
 If you don’t have the budget for anything else, get lamps.

 I even have two uplights behind my sofa!
 I love the soft glow at night.

 5. The Right Paint Colour

 A big part of the reason people agonize so much about paint colours is that paint has impact.
 Just the right paint colour can definitely pull together a room.
 It can create a fresher look or it can create drama.